apioo/fusio-sample-cms/README.md

 ## Installation

 * Run `composer install` to install all required dependencies
-* Enter the correct database credentials, api host url and apps url ( if you use fusio* apps ) at the `.env` file
+* Enter the correct database credentials, api host url and apps url at the `.env` file
 * Run the command `php bin/fusio migrate`
-  * This command install the Fusio and app tables at the provided database
+  * This command installs the Fusio and app tables at the provided database
 * Run the command `php bin/fusio adduser`
   * This command adds a new administrator account
 * Run the command `php bin/fusio login`